Analysis | Trump’s much-hyped voter-fraud letter is very thin gruel

 “Based on my background and experience, I am uniquely positioned to defeat Mr. Shapiro (the likely Democratic candidate) and would welcome the chance to discuss this with you in person,” McSwain says.
 “I would be honored to have your support.”

-If there’s anything the last nine months have shown us, it’s that in order to get that all-important endorsement you have to play Trump’s game on fomenting questions about the election results.
+If there’s anything that the past nine months have shown us, it’s that to get that all-important endorsement, you have to play Trump’s game on fomenting questions about the election results.
 It’s a threshold issue for Trump.
-And a potential McSwain opponent in the GOP primary, state Sen. Doug Mastriano, has been very out-front on pushing for scrutiny of Pennsylvania’s 2020 election.
+And a potential McSwain opponent in the GOP primary, state Sen. Doug Mastriano, has been very out front on pushing for scrutiny of Pennsylvania’s 2020 election.
 McSwain, as his letter goes on, lays out many steps he would take to safeguard elections, which he calls “one of my first priorities” as governor.

 The second reason is that McSwain has a history of being a rather political U.S. attorney.
 HuffPost’s Ryan J. Reilly recapped McSwain’s various controversies Monday night.
-Last year, he spent $75,000 in taxpayer dollars to put his face, name and Twitter handle on tough-on-crime billboards, even at a time in which it was thought he might soon run for office.
+Last year, he spent $75,000 in taxpayer dollars to put his face, name and Twitter handle on tough-on-crime billboards, even at a time in which it was thought that he might soon run for office.
 He also attacked Philadelphia’s mayor and district attorney last year, comparing them to segregationists.
 (They’re both Democrats.)
-And just days before Election Day 2020, McSwain announced arson charges against four men who allegedly targeted police during racial-justice protests last summer — arrests that played into Trump’s efforts to make that unrest into a campaign issue.
+And just days before Election Day 2020, McSwain announced arson charges against four men who allegedly targeted police during racial-justice protests last summer — arrests that played into Trump’s efforts to make that unrest a campaign issue.

-The third point is that, whatever concerns McSwain has had about the validity of the election, he’s been rather tight-lipped about them.
-Why only come out with this now?
+The third point is that, whatever concerns McSwain has had about the validity of the election, he has been rather tight-lipped about them.
+Why come out with this now?
 And why do it privately while seeking an endorsement?
 McSwain emphasizes in his letter that he complied with Barr’s order because he’s a former Marine who respects the chain of command.
-But anybody writing that letter had to know Trump would be tempted to disclose this.
+But anybody writing that letter had to know that Trump would be tempted to disclose this.
 It just looks self-serving now.

 That last key point, though, is that there’s just not a lot of there there.
 The policy of the Justice Department is almost always to avoid disclosing allegations and to wait until crimes can actually be charged.
 So that’s hardly surprising.